davidberiro/eigenlayer-contracts/docs/core/DelegationManager.md

     external
 ```

 Allows the caller (a Staker) to delegate their shares to an Operator.
-Delegation is all-or-nothing: when a Staker delegates to an Operator, they delegate ALL their shares.
-For each strategy the Staker has shares in, the `DelegationManager` will update the Operator's corresponding delegated share amounts.
+Delegation is all-or-nothing: when a Staker delegates to an Operator, they delegate ALL their deposit shares.
+For each strategy the Staker has deposit shares in, the `DelegationManager` will update the Operator's corresponding delegated share amounts.

 *Effects*:
 * Records the Staker as being delegated to the Operator
-* If the Staker has shares in the `EigenPodManager`, the `DelegationManager` adds these shares to the Operator's shares for the beacon chain ETH strategy.
+* If the Staker has deposit shares in the `EigenPodManager`, the `DelegationManager` adds this shares amount to the Operator's shares for the beacon chain ETH strategy.
-* For each of the strategies in the `StrategyManager`, if the Staker holds shares in that strategy they are added to the Operator's shares under the corresponding strategy.
+* For each of the strategies in the `StrategyManager`, if the Staker holds deposit shares in that strategy they are added to the Operator's shares under the corresponding strategy.
+* For each `Strategy` including the beaconChainETHStrategy that increased delegated shares, update the depositScalingFactor for the Staker.

 *Requirements*:
-* Pause status MUST NOT be set: `PAUSED_NEW_DELEGATION`
 * The caller MUST NOT already be delegated to an Operator
 * The `operator` MUST already be an Operator
 * If the `operator` has a `delegationApprover`, the caller MUST provide a valid `approverSignatureAndExpiry` and `approverSalt`
+* Pause status MUST NOT be set: `PAUSED_NEW_DELEGATION`
+* `slashingFactor` for the strategy MUST be non-zero

 ---